What Is Grace Slick's Net Worth?

 Commercial Success

 With the addition of Grace Slick and drummer Spencer Dryden, Jefferson Airplane released their second studio album, "Surrealistic Pillow," in February 1967.
 The album included hits Slick had written with her previous band, and both "Somebody to Love" and "White Rabbit" became chart-topping singles.
 The former peaked at #5, and the latter peaked at #8 on the "Billboard" Hot 100.
 The album remains heralded as one of the most influential of the psychedelic rock era.
 At the time, their blend of folk with psychedelic funk was praised by critics as being novel and unique.
-As of 2020, it ranked #471 on "Rolling Stone" magazine's "500 Greatest Albums of All Time" list.
+In 2020 it was ranked #471 on "Rolling Stone" magazine's "500 Greatest Albums of All Time" list.

 Jefferson Starship